What is HVAC SEO?

 - Industry Keywords

 The heating & cooling industry comes with its fair share of keywords.
-There are so many services that a contractor can provide and enough of a demand to create keyword volume for the majority of them.
+There are so many services that a contractor can provide and enough of a demand to create keyword volume for most of them.
 As you might imagine, industry keywords can fluctuate and volume based on the season.
-The term “ac repair” will be more popular in the summer months while “heating repair” will perform better during winter.
+The term “ac repair” will be more popular in the summer months, while “heating repair” will perform better during winter.
 Depending on the climate of your service area, this will matter more or less.
 Keyword research tools have become comprehensive in recent years and really give companies an idea about difficulty, competition, and local demand for an ideal SEO strategy.

 - Local Keywords

 As a local contractor, the goal is to rank for local terms.
-Most of your customers will search for services through their mobile device and their current location will determine their Maps results.
+Most of your customers will search for services through their mobile device, and their current location will determine their Maps results.
 For this reason, it’s wise to include local terms within your target keyword.
-When combining local keywords with industry keywords, you’ve creating HVAC long-tail keywords.
+When combining local keywords with industry keywords, you’re creating long-tail keywords.
 These typically have less volume than a term that is searched for on a national scale but also offers more precise targeting and relevance which is what SEO is all about for local businesses.

 - Secondary Keywords